weekendesk/nodegate/assets/documentation/api-reference.md

 # [Documentation](README.md) > API reference

-The API of **nodegate** is really simple to handle.
+The API of Nodegate is really simple to handle.
 The plugin is a function returning the gateway.
 The routes are simple objects.
 Pipelines are arrays, and workers are pure functions.

 Everything is detailed below: